gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Then push a button!
 Anything!"
-Maddy frantically began slapping her hands on keyboards and pushing buttons and twisting dials.
+Maddy frantically began slapping her paws on keyboards and pushing buttons and twisting dials.
 A heartbeat later her sister joined in.